 Our BCBA supervision focuses on teaching applied skills that prepare trainees for independence in a BCBA role.
 Learn how to apply BACB Task List concepts in real life scenarios!
-Our supervision emphasizes naturalistic teaching (NET) and individualizing strategies to be reflective of the client's strengths and preferences.
-Trainees will learn how to teach essential ABA skills to team members without the use of behavior jargon!
-We utilize ABA Visualized's signature visual and interactive style to create an engaging supervisory experience.
+Our supervision emphasizes naturalistic teaching (NET) and individualizing strategies to be reflective of clients' strengths and preferences.
+Aligned with our mission at ABA Visualized, trainees will learn how to teach essential ABA skills using approachable language and relatable examples.
+We utilize ABAV's signature visual and interactive style to create an engaging supervisory experience.
 Get ready to role play!

 Get to know your supervisor: Morgan